 If you indicate that you will be using some data that already exist in this study, please describe the steps you have taken to assure that you are unaware of any patterns or summary statistics in the data.
 This may include an explanation of how access to the data has been limited, who has observed the data, or how you have avoided observing any analysis of the specific data you will use in your study.

-Creation of this data will occur after submission of this preregistration.
-To be transparent, a large set (i.e., 629) of words were piloted in a previous study in order to determine which word stimuli we expect to be ambiguous in the present work.
+We piloted a large set (i.e., 629) of words were piloted in a previous study in order to determine which word stimuli we expect to be ambiguous in the present work.
+Creation of the present data will occur after submission of this preregistration.
+To be transparent,

 Data collection procedures (required)